 Eric Bartell is a third year graduate student in the Harvard Bioinformatics and Integrative Genomics PhD program.
 He is interested in interrogating the genetics of height using derived phenotypes, and the interplay of selection on these phenotypes' genetic architectures.

 As a co-mentored postdoc in the labs of Joel Hirschhorn and Jose Florez, Joanne's work is focused on identifying genetic determinants and elucidating genetic architecture of dietary habits by taking multiple complementary approaches to phenotype derivation.
 Her interests lie in novel data-driven approaches to making sense out of large complex datasets of correlated normal human variation and linking these traits, such as diet, to human health and disease.
 She also applies similar methods and ideas to disease phenotypes, working currently with the devastating diabetes complication, diabetic kidney disease.

-Nora Renthal is a pediatric endocrinologist and basic science investigator, interested in the genetics of pediatric skeletal growth.
-She joined the Hirschhorn Lab as an instructor in 2019 after endocrine fellowship and Boston Children's Hospital.
+Nora is a pediatric endocrinologist and basic science investigator interested in the genetics of pediatric skeletal growth.
+She joined the Hirschhorn Lab as an instructor in 2019 after endocrine fellowship at Boston Children's Hospital.
 She received her MD and PhD from the University of Texas Southwestern Medical Center.